Alkur123/india-ai-safety-and-governance-engine/README.md

 2.  **Data Leaks:** High risk of exposing sensitive Indian PII (Aadhaar, PAN, Mobile Numbers) to US-based model providers.
 3.  **Audit Gaps:** Post-generation moderation is opaque, probabilistic, and hard to audit for regulatory compliance (SEBI, IMC, DPDP).

 > **The Gap:** Reliance on "aligned" models is not enough.
 Regulated industries need **deterministic, auditable guarantees** before an AI generates a single token.
+This engine enforces compliance before a single token is generated.

 ---